Doug Pederson

-Douglas Irvin Pederson (born January 31, 1968) is an American football coach and former quarterback who is the head coach for the Jacksonville Jaguars of the National Football League (NFL).
-Pederson spent most of his 13-season playing career as a backup to Brett Favre on the Green Bay Packers, where he was part of the team that won a Super Bowl title in Super Bowl XXXI.
-He was also a backup to Dan Marino on the Miami Dolphins and a starter for the Philadelphia Eagles and Cleveland Browns until retiring in 2004.
+Douglas Irvin Pederson (born January 31, 1968) is an American professional football coach and former quarterback in the National Football League (NFL) who was the head coach of the Philadelphia Eagles from 2016 to 2020 and Jacksonville Jaguars from 2022 to 2024.
+He spent most of his 13-season playing career as a backup to Brett Favre on the Green Bay Packers, where he was a member of the team that won Super Bowl XXXI.
+Pederson was also a backup to Dan Marino on the Miami Dolphins and a starter for the Philadelphia Eagles and Cleveland Browns until retiring in 2004.

 Pederson began his coaching career under Andy Reid, serving as an assistant for the Eagles from 2009 to 2012.
 After Reid became the head coach of the Kansas City Chiefs in 2013, Pederson followed him to serve as the Chiefs' offensive coordinator.
-He returned to the Eagles as their head coach in 2016, a position he held for five seasons.
-His greatest success was when he led the franchise to its first Super Bowl title in 2017's Super Bowl LII, making him one of four individuals to win a Super Bowl as a player and head coach.
+Pederson returned to the Eagles as their head coach in 2016, a position he held for five seasons.
+His most successful season with the Eagles was in 2017 when he won Super Bowl LII, the franchise's first Super Bowl title.
+As the head coach of the Jaguars for three seasons, he led them to a division title and playoff victory in 2022.

-Dismissed by Philadelphia following the 2020 season, Pederson spent a year away from football before he was hired by the Jaguars in 2022.
-In his first season with the Jaguars, Pederson led the Jaguars to the AFC South title and their first playoff appearance and victory since 2017.

 Playing career

-Early years
+Early life

 Pederson was born in Bellingham, Washington, in 1968.
 He was raised in nearby Ferndale, Washington, and attended Ferndale High School, and was an All-State selection in football, basketball, and baseball.
+His quarterback coach at Ferndale was Ray Ramsay.
 After high school he graduated from Northeast Louisiana University, where he was quarterback from 1987 through 1990.
 He still holds multiple passing records at the school.